 At Cardinal Wiseman we strive to ensure that all students can access the curriculum, integrate into our community, and achieve their potential.
 In line with the SEN Code of Practice, we identify and provide for the following areas of need: cognition and learning; social, emotional and mental health; communication and interaction; and sensory and physical needs.
 In the first instance, these needs are met through classroom teaching, which scaffolds work for students and makes adjustments that are reasonable to ensure they are able to access the lesson.
-For students whose learning needs require further support, we timetable targeted interventions for small groups, focusing on improving literacy, numeracy, emotional resilience and social skills.
-For students who require further specialist help beyond these interventions, we have external support from: Pupil Support Services, (for learning issues); an Educational Psychologist; a Speech and Language Therapist; Sensory Support (for students who may have impairments to hearing or sight); and the Communication and Autism Team, (for students with an Autistic Spectrum Disorder).
+For students whose learning needs require further support, we timetable targeted interventions for small groups when necessary, focusing on consolidation or pretutoring of content, emotional resilience and social skills.
+For students whose needs require specialist consideration or advice for a different types of pathway or more intensive support in lessons, we work with the following agencies: Pupil Support Services, (for learning issues); an Educational Psychologist; a Speech and Language Therapist; Sensory Support (for students who may have impairments to hearing or sight); and the Communication and Autism Team, (for students with an Autistic Spectrum Disorder).